Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Discussion

-While our concentration is on reconstructing the real part of the relative permittivity structure, which would allow a real formulation of the forward model and the inverse procedure, see, e.g., \cite{sorsa2020time}, a complex formulation has been applied.
-This was found to be advantageous to reduce any possible fluctuations due to phase errors.
-Namely, a phase error might affect only one of the QAM signal components, in which case, a real Jacobian matrix might contain two opposite fluctuations, potentially cancelling each other, while a complex Jacobian takes both perturbations appropriately into account as two complex components with a positive absolute value, thereby, preserving the visibility of the scatterer causing the deviation.
+While our concentration is on reconstructing the real part of the relative permittivity structure, motivating real-valued discretization of the forward and inverse problem \cite{sorsa2020time}, a complex formulation follows from the complex-valued QAM signal, where the in-phase and quadrature component compose the real and imaginary part, respectively.
+Inverting a complex-valued system was found to be advantageous to reduce any possible fluctuations due to wavelength-induced uncertainties.
+Namely, the wavelength-induced uncertainty might affect only one of the QAM signal components, in which case, a real-value Jacobian matrix might contain two opposite fluctuations, potentially cancelling each other, while a complex Jacobian treats both perturbations appropriately as two complex components with a positive absolute value, thereby, preserving the visibility of the scatterer causing the deviation.

-The full-wavefield inversion process applied relies on the first-order Born approximation, i.e., the linearization of the wavefield w.r.t.\ the permittivity perturbation in a given position.
-Hence, while the wave propagation is modelled as a non-linear process, taking into account indirect signal paths including reflection and refraction, some higher-order scattering effects, e.g., the coupling effects between the scattering obstacles, are omitted in this study.
-Based on earlier results of the same model, the improvement obtained with a higher-order Born approximation via a recursive use of the present linearization \cite{sorsa2020time} is assumed to be a minor one.
+The inversion process applied relies on the linearisation of the full wavefield w.r.t.\ the permittivity perturbation in a given position \cite{virieux2009overview}.
+Hence, while the wave propagation is modelled as a nonlinear process, taking into account indirect signal paths including reflection and refraction and higher-order or multi-path scattering effects between the scattering obstacles and the structure of the target, the mutual coupling effects between the obstacles, are omitted in this study.
+Based on earlier results of the same model, the improvement obtained with a higher-order polynomial or Born approximation via a recursive use of the present linearisation \cite{sorsa2020time} is assumed to be a minor one.
+In particular, as the higher-order approximation was shown to be sensitive to noise which cannot be avoided in the present application due to the wavelength-induced uncertainties.
 Notably, the numerical inaccuracies in the modelled material distribution, which gives rise to the requirement for the discrepancy condition, are always present regardless of the order of Born approximation incorporated in the model.
-However, another modelling approach for the higher-order scattering effects might yield an improvement.
-Therefore, comparisons between different methods and solvers, e.g., ray-tracing techniques \cite{gassot2020sprats,ciarletti2015} and frequency based methods \cite{Eyraud2019,Eyraud2020analog} will be important.
+However, another modelling approach for the nonlinear higher-order scattering effects might yield an improvement.
+Therefore, comparisons between different methods and solvers, e.g., ray-tracing techniques \cite{gassot2020sprats,ciarletti2015} and frequency-based methods \cite{Eyraud2019,Eyraud2020analog} will be important.